open-source-labs/Quell/quell-server/README.md

 2. Instantiate QuellCache once for each GraphQL endpoint, passing to it the following arguments:

 - schema - the GraphQL schema you've defined using the graphql-JS library (NOTE: see 'Schema' section below)

-- Redis configuration object - an object with the keys `redisPort`, `redisHost`, and `redisPassword`, with the values mapping to your corresponding Redis server.
+- Redis configuration object - an object with the keys `redisPort`, `redisHost`, and `redisPassword`, with the respective values mapping to your corresponding Redis server information

 - cacheExpiration - number of seconds you want data to persist in the Redis cache

 - costParameters (optional, see "Rate and Cost Limiting Implementation" section below)

 3. Add quell-server's controller function `quellCache.query` to the Express route that receives GraphQL queries:

 So, for example, to instantiate the middleware to satisfy GraphQL queries using the schema you've stored or imported as `myGraphQLSchema` and cache responses to a Redis database on your local machine listening at port `6379` for `3600` seconds, you would add to your server file:
-`const quellCache = new QuellCache(myGraphQLSchema, 6379, 'localhost', 3600);`
+`const quellCache = new QuellCache(myGraphQLSchema, { redisPort: 6379, redisHost: '127.0.0.1', redisPassword: 'insertPasswordHere'} 'localhost', 3600);`

 And your server file might look like this: